 • Add chocolate.
 Fold chocolate chips or white chocolate chips into the waffle batter for richer strawberry waffles.

 • Make mixed berry waffles.
 Instead of using all strawberries, try a combination of strawberries, blackberries, raspberries, and blueberries.
-Don’t forget strawberry sauce or blueberry sauce for topping!
-Peach sauce would also be delicious!
+Don’t forget strawberry sauce for topping!

 Fork taking bite of waffle, strawberries, and whipped cream.